Live at the Fillmore East (Neil Young and Crazy Horse album): Overview

-It is the first release related to the Neil Young Archives|Archives series, but labeled the second.
+It is the first release related to the Archives series, but labeled the second.
 (However, two earlier concerts have since been released, Sugar Mountain - Live at Canterbury House 1968 which was released on November 25, 2008 and Live at the Riverboat 1969, from a 1969 Young residency at the Toronto coffee house of the same name, which was released on June 2, 2009.)